 April 6th, 15th and 24th – They are blessed with the energy of Mars and Venus.

-They are attractive people, loving, caring and helping nature.
+They are attractive people, loving, caring and of helping nature.

 They like to spend a lot; the chances of early marriage are high.

-They like to travel foreign countries.
+They like to travel to foreign countries.

-April 7th, 16th and 25th – They are blessed Mars and Moon.
+April 7th, 16th and 25th – They are blessed with the energy of Mars and the Moon.

 They will be unstable with their decision and speak their point of view.